Winter Hats and Balaclavas, Headgear for Cold Weather

 than my other choices and it's for those times when

-on the whole time.
-Genuine shearling is far more effective
+have it on the whole time.
+Genuine shearling is far

-than faux, there is no comparison in softness, comfort
+more effective than faux, there is no comparison in

 There are an almost endless variety of hats available, all of which will help to keep you warm to some degree.
 The most effective are close fitting, cover the ears and preferably are without external additions such as pom-poms that prevent a close fit when a hood is pulled over them.